jw3/bt-gps/README.md

 - `R` - device ready
   - allows the server side to perform any device specific initialization needed prior to handling events
 - `G` - gps event in format of `lat:lon`

-### firmware
-- bt-serial: provides a basic gps ping taken from a serial connection, throttled with time and distance thresholds
-  - this is not intended to be used on an asset tracker, specifically designed for a nmea connection over bluetooth
-- asset-tracker: gps ping intended for use on the particle asset tracker boards